dbabii/compose_differ/README.md

 5. Download rpms.json
     - perhaps, it would be nice if there will be a progress bar of downloading
 6. Making a comparison file in the above level of downloaded dirs
+7. Removing created dirs and files and remaining only comparing file